Study Materials Available

 Question

-Which famous Hindu prayer is included within the hymns of the Rig Veda?
+Which famous Hindu mantra is contained within the Rig Veda?

 Answer